Carlton Tower and Portman Hotel shootings: Incident

-At first people believed the attacks might have been motivated by anti‐Semitism as both hotels were owned by Jewish businessmen.
-But police believed it to be the work of the Provisional IRA who carried out a similar shooting attack a month earlier in December 1974 against the Churchill Hotel also in Portman Square in which three people were injured.
+At first people believed the attacks might have been motivated by anti-Semitism as both hotels were owned by Jewish businessmen.
+But police believed it to be the work of the Provisional IRA who carried out a similar shooting attack a month earlier on the 14 December 1974 against the Churchill Hotel also in Portman Square in which three people were injured, including two American tourists and a Swedish businessman.

 Aftermath

 The IRA continued carrying out attacks in England for the month of January 1975.
 On 23 January a time bomb at the Woodford Waterworks pumping station in North London exploded, causing three injuries.
 Then on 27 January two of seven times planted by the Balcombe Street Gang exploded in Kensington High Street and Victoria street injuring a total of six people.
 A bomb exploded in Manchester in which over 20 people were injured.

 In September 1975 the IRA again attacked the Portman Hotel.
 They exploded a bomb outside the entrance injuring three people & blowing the glass out of the hotel windows.